scedar/django_boilerplate/README.md

 # Django Boilerplate - Simple Ajax Crud

-Example used in the blog post [How to Implement CRUD Using Ajax and Json](https://simpleisbetterthancomplex.com/tutorial/2016/11/15/how-to-implement-a-crud-using-ajax-and-json.html)
+A simple django application based on this example [How to Implement CRUD Using Ajax and Json](https://simpleisbetterthancomplex.com/tutorial/2016/11/15/how-to-implement-a-crud-using-ajax-and-json.html) and added some simple google maps functionality

 ## Running Locally